 As mentioned in the general description above, a neural network is formed when we place units at the vertices of a directed graph, with the arcs of the digraph representing the flows of signals between units.
 Some of the units are termed input units: these receive signals not from other units, but instead they take their signals from the outside environment.
 Units that do not transmit signals to other units are termed output units.
 The network is said to be a feed-forward network if the underlying directed graph is acyclic (that is, it has no directed cycles).
-This feed-forward condition means that the units can be labeled with integers in such a way that if there is a connection from the computation unit labeled i to the computation unit labeled j then i < j.
-We will often be interested in multi-layer networks.
-In such networks, the units may be grouped into layers, labeled $0, 1, 2, \dots, \ell$, in such a way that the input units form layer 0, these feed into the computation units, and if there is a connection from a computation unit in layer rto a computation unit in layer s, then we must have s > r.
+This feed-forward condition means that the units can be labeled with integers in such a way that if there is a connection from the computation unit labeled ito the computation unit labeled j then i < j.
+Such networks are often termed multi-layer networks.
+This is because the units may be grouped into layers, labeled $0, 1, 2, \ldots, \ell$, in such a way that the input units form layer 0, these feed into the computation units, and if there is a connection from a computation unit in layer r to a computation unit in layer s, then we must have s > r.
 Note, in particular, that there are no connections between any two units in a given layer.
 We call such a network an l -layer network.
 (Strictly speaking, it has $\ell + 1$ layers, but one of these consists entirely of input units, and it is the number of layers of computation units that is usually important.)
-Any feed-forward network is a multi-layer network (since we could just take the layers to consist of single computation units), but we shall often be interested in feed-forward networks with a small number of layers.
-It is easy to see that the smallest l for which such a layering is possible is the depth of the network, defined as the length of the largest directed path in the underlying directed graph.
+Any feed-forward network can be decomposed into layers (since we could just take the layers to consist of single computation units), but we shall often be interested in feed-forward networks with a small number of layers.
+It is easy to see that the smallest l for which such a layering is possible is the depth of the network, defined as the length of the longest directed path in the underlying directed graph.

 We shall primarily be interested in single polynomial threshold units and spiking neurons, and in one-output feed-forward networks in which the computation units are linear threshold units or sigmoid units.
 A threshold or sigmoid network with n input units is capable of computing a number of functions from \mathbb{R}^n to \mathbb{R} , or (simply restricting the input signals to be $\{0, 1\}$ -valued) from $\{0, 1\}^n \to \mathbb{R}$.
 The precise function computed depends on the state of each computation unit.
-Recall that for the threshold and sigmoid neurons, if a unit has k inputs then the state is a vector of k + 1 real numbers: one of these numbers (w_0 or its negative, the threshold θ in the description above) can be thought of as being attached to the unit itself, and the other k can be thought of as describing the weight attached to each of the k arcs feeding into the unit.
+Recall that for the threshold and sigmoid neurons, if a unit has n inputs then the state is a vector of n + 1 real numbers: one of these numbers $(w_0 \text{ or its negative, the threshold } \theta$ in the description above) can be thought of as being attached to the unit itself, and the other n can be thought of as describing the weight attached to each of the k arcs feeding into the unit.
 Suppose that the network has N computation units, labeled $1, 2, \ldots, N$, and that computation unit i has k_i inputs.

-Then the total number of weights in the network is where E denotes the total number of arcs in the digraph.
-We may therefore say that the state of the network as a whole is described by a vector w of W = N + E real numbers.
-When there are n input units and one output unit, the network computes, for each state w, a function $h_w : \mathbb{R}^n \to \mathbb{R}$.
-The set of functions computable by the network when the weight vector can be chosen from a subset Ω of \mathbb{R}^W is $\{h_w : w \in \Omega\}$.
-(Often, Ω will simply be \mathbb{R}^W , but one may want, for example, to restrict the sizes of the allowable weights, in which case Ω will be a strict subset of \mathbb{R}^W .)
+the total number of weights in the network is